-- Dirt and debris: Clean deck to remove dirt and debris.
-Dish soap and warm water is generally all that is needed.
-An eco-friendly cleaner called "Citadel's Eco Cleaner" is available directly from Citadel Coatings at www.citadelfloors.com or 866-765-4310.
+- Residents may not sweep or throw any dirt or debris off of balconies. - Dirt and debris: Dish soap and warm water is generally all that is needed to clean a deck or balcony of dirt and debris.
+An eco-friendly cleaner called "Citadel's Eco Cleaner" is available directly from Citadel Coatings at BALCONIES continue www.citadelfloors.com or telephone 866-765-4310.
 You may use any citrus-based cleaner such as Zep Citrus Degreaser, available at many retailers.
-Do not use acid solutions, bleach, steel wool, or other harsh abrasives. - Ice and snow: Use a plastic shovel, NOT a metal shovel, to remove ice and snow. - Oil and grease stains: Rinse any oil and grease stains with dish soap and hot water as soon as possible.
+Do not use acid solutions, bleach, steel wool, or other harsh abrasives.

+- Ice and snow: Use a plastic shovel, NOT a metal shovel, to remove ice and snow. - Oil and grease stains: Rinse any oil and grease stains with dish soap and hot water as soon as possible.
 For tough stains, Citadel's Eco Cleaner may be required. - Mold and mildew: Semi-annual (spring and fall) cleaning of the deck prevents the buildup of pollen and debris that support mold growth.